gobbyo/IoT/docs/tutorial-deploystreamtostorage.md

     ```

-1. Run the following script to set the path to the ARM template `stream.json`
+1. Run the following script to set the path to the ARM template `stream.json`.
+Be sure to replace the entire text `{path to your stream analytics ARM template}` with the full path to your ARM template.

     ```powershell
-    $templateFile = "{path to stream.json}"
+    $templateFile = "{path to your stream analytics ARM template}"
     ```

     For example,